aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/html-converter/html-to-pdf/_index.md

 {{< /highlight >}}

 ## **Convert HTML to PDF in C#**
-Converting a file to another format using the ConvertHTML() method is a sequence of operations among which document loading and saving:
+Any conversion you want to perform involves loading an HTML document and saving it in PDF format.
+You can load HTML from a file, HTML code, stream, or URL (see the [Creating an HTML Document](/html/net/working-with-documents/creating-a-document/) article).
+It can be different scenarios but it can be made with a few required steps:

-1. Load an HTML file using one of HTMLDocument() constructors of the [HTMLDocument](https://reference.aspose.com/html/net/aspose.html/htmldocument) class.
+1. Load an HTML file using one of HTMLDocument() constructors of the [HTMLDocument](https://reference.aspose.com/html/net/aspose.html/htmldocument/) class.
 In the example we use [HTMLDocument(string)](https://reference.aspose.com/html/net/aspose.html/htmldocument/constructors/10) constructor that initializes an HTML document from a file.
-1. Create a new [PdfSaveOptions](https://reference.aspose.com/html/net/aspose.html.saving/pdfsaveoptions) object.
+1. Create a new [PdfSaveOptions](https://reference.aspose.com/html/net/aspose.html.saving/pdfsaveoptions/) object.
 1. Use the [ConvertHTML()](https://reference.aspose.com/html/net/aspose.html.converters.converter/converthtml/methods/7) method of the Converter class to save HTML as a PDF file.
 You need to pass the HTMLDocument, PdfSaveOptions, and output file path to the ConvertHTML() method to convert HTML to PDF.

 Please take a look over the following C# code snippet that shows the HTML to PDF conversion process for the [spring.html](/html/net/converting-between-formats/html-to-pdf/spring.html) file.